AntoineZen/octoprint-client-rs/README.md

-# Octoprint Command line client, in Rust
+# Octoprint Command line client, written in Rust

 This project is a client for [OctopPint](https://octoprint.org/), written in Rust.
 Note that there is already an [python cli client](https://pypi.org/project/octoprint-cli/)